Simon Stehle

 Simon Fabio Stehle (born 17 September 2001) is a German professional footballer with Colombian roots who plays as a winger for German club Wehen Wiesbaden.

 Club career

+Stehle was born to a German father and Colombian mother.

 Stehle joined the youth division of Hannover 96 in 2017 after playing for the youth teams of Spanish clubs Atlético Madrid and Levante.
 He made his 2.
 Bundesliga debut on 9 February 2020 against Greuther Fürth.
 He substituted Cedric Teuchert in the 79th minute and marked the 3–1 final score in injury time.

 On 7 August 2023, Stehle signed with 1.
 FC Saarbrücken in 3.
 Liga.

 On 11 June 2025, Stehle moved to Wehen Wiesbaden on a two-season contract.